 As a tool, SSO fits within the broader model of FIM.
 This model was developed to address the constraints posed by early internet infrastructure, where entities on one domain could not access user information stored in other domains.
 For companies that operated across various domains, this was particularly problematic, as it made it difficult to create streamlined experiences for employees and customers alike.

 As a solution, FIM was developed as a set of agreements and standards that help enterprises and applications share user identities.
-Essentially, it’s an arrangement that can be made among multiple organizations so that subscribers can use the same identifiers to access various applications.
+Essentially, it’s an arrangement that can be made among multiple organisations so that subscribers can use the same identifiers to access various applications.
 In short, it’s what allows you to sign into Spotify with your Facebook account details.

 Added to that, in a FIM system, the onus of reviewing and authenticating user credentials is with an identity provider (IdP), not the applications themselves.
 So, when a user attempts to log into a specific service provider (SP) or application, the SP then communicates with the IdP to authenticate the user.
-This user identity authorization is often executed through open-sourced Security Assertion Markup Language (SAML), or other related standards like OAuth or OpenID Connect.
+This user identity authorisation is often executed through open-sourced Security Assertion Markup Language (SAML), or other related standards like OAuth or OpenID Connect.

 Where the difference lies

-The key difference between SSO and FIM is while SSO is designed to authenticate a single credential across various systems within one organization, federated identity management systems offer single access to a number of applications across various enterprises.
+The key difference between SSO and FIM is while SSO is designed to authenticate a single credential across various systems within one organisation, federated identity management systems offer single access to a number of applications across various enterprises.